Is my roof suitable for solar?

 What’s the warranty for these systems?

-The manufacturer of each component typically warranties them for 20 years.
-The installer warranties their work for about 10 years.
-There’s also a warranty for the power produced by the system, about 80% of the system’s original capacity for at least 25 years.
+The manufacturer of each component typically warranties them for 20 to 25 years.
+The installer often warranties their work for about 10 years.
+There’s also often a warranty for the power produced by the system, about 80% of the system’s original capacity for at least 25 years.
+You should check the warranties specific to your contract with your installer.

 What if the power goes out?